Residence Agreement Policies and Procedures

-In case of accident or incident that takes place within an R&DE Student Housing building, dining hall, or immediate surrounding area, please also notify your Housing Front Desk or building management staff as soon as possible.
+In case of an accident or incident that takes place within an R&DE Student Housing building, dining hall, or immediate surrounding area, please also notify your Housing Front Desk or building management staff as soon as possible.
 They can assist you in filling out the form.
 If the incident occurs within a Stanford dining hall during business hours, please also notify the dining manager.

 Residence Interior Floor Plans/Maps

 Students are not permitted to distribute or share residence floor plans.
 Providing interior student residence way finding content for Google Maps or other digital maps is prohibited due to safety considerations.
 Please check with the Stanford Office of University Communications if you have questions regarding what information can be distributed.

 Appliances with open heating elements, such as hot plates, toaster ovens, and electric heaters, are prohibited.
 An exception is made for electric space heaters provided by Student Housing.
 Cooking and the use of toaster ovens/toasters is only permitted in designated kitchens and kitchenettes.
 Large appliances (e.g. full-sized refrigerators) and cooking equipment, except microwaves, are not allowed in student rooms.